 Aubrey is a visual artist, collaborative anthropologist, educator, storyteller, and memory worker with heartstrings tied to New Orleans and presently running wild in Wyoming.
 Her socially engaged practice spans the academic, creative, applied, and public spheres, exploring intersections of culture, history, and community.

-She is the founder and executive director of Alces Community Works, a public anthropology and public art non-profit 501c3 organization that works with all kinds of folks in Wyoming to preserve and share multimedia stories of culture and place.
+She is the founder and executive director of Alces Community Works, a non-profit public art and history design studio that works with all kinds of folks in Wyoming to preserve and share multimedia stories of culture and place.

 Her editorial and commercial photography client list includes clients such as: BBC, Comedy Central, Esquire, Fender Guitars, The Grammys, HBO, Magnolia Pictures, Nike, Playboy, Red Bull, The United Nations, Time, Volcom, and various magazines and record labels.
 Notable collaborators include Spike Lee, Rebecca Solnit, and the Smithsonian Institution.
 Aubrey’s work has earned numerous grants and residencies and has been exhibited nationally and internationally.